DaniilsFirgers/dev-quest/devops/docker/commands.md

 2. Container -> Host

-   -On the host, the extracted files are owned by the user who ran docker cp, not by the user inside the container.
+- On the host, the extracted files are owned by the user who ran docker cp, not by the user inside the container.

 ```
 docker cp [OPTIONS] CONTAINER:SRC_PATH DEST_PATH